Inverse cascade anomalies in fourth-order Leith models: Asymptotics near the origin,

 where $C_Q$ and $C_P$ are the constants.

-The first term is the leading one for $\nu\in(0,1/2)$.
+The first term { has the leading order} for $\nu\in(0,1/2)$.
 But the prefactor for this term can be zero only for $\nu=-r$ or $\nu=1-r$.
 The second term is the leading one for $\nu\in(1/2,1)$.
 To nullify this term, we must have $\nu=x$.
-The third term is the leading one for $\nu>1$.
-To make this term zero we must set $C_Q=0$.
+The third term is { of the leading order} for $\nu>1$.
+To cancel this term we must set $C_Q=0$.